Students: Hail to the bus driver, bus driver, bus driver...

 - Oliver & Company ends with Dodger once again singing "Why Should I Worry?", this time with the rest of the gang sans Oliver joining him in the song.

-- The Little Mermaid ends on a reprise of "Part of Your World," with altered lyrics to reflect that Ariel finally got her wish.
+- The Little Mermaid ends on a reprise of "Part of Your World", with altered lyrics to reflect that Ariel finally got her wish.
+Even before this, Ariel sings a reprise of "Part of Your World" after rescuing Eric in which she declares that someday she will be part of his world.

-- In Beauty and the Beast, the music for the Beast's Transformation Sequence is a triumphant version of the Prologue music.
+- In Beauty and the Beast, the music for the Beast's Transformation Sequence is a triumphant version of the Prologue music, and the film proper ends with a choral reprise of the title song.
+The Screen-to-Stage Adaptation's finale also includes a reprise of "If I Can't Love Her".

 - One of the Cut Songs from Aladdin is a Happily Ever After version of "Arabian Nights".
 The final cut of the film does contain a reprise of "A Whole New World," while the reprise of "Arabian Nights" was instead used in Aladdin and the King of Thieves.